Greece votes in referendum with future in euro in doubt

 “The nightmare result would be 51-49 percent in either direction,” a senior German official said.
 “And the chances of this are not insignificant.”

-Additional reporting by Noah Barkin in Berlin and Lefteris Karagiannopoulos; Writing by Deepa Babington; Editing by Alessandra Galloni and Andrew Roche
+For a factbox on referendum mechanics: (Additional reporting by Noah Barkin in Berlin and Lefteris Karagiannopoulos; Writing by Deepa Babington; Editing by Alessandra Galloni and Andrew Roche)